vargo96/fkg-mini-project-refinement/README.md

 - **Atomic concepts** <img src="https://render.githubusercontent.com/render/math?math=C">: Refined to direct sub-concepts and <img src="https://render.githubusercontent.com/render/math?math=C \sqcap ">T
 - **Existential restrictions**: Refined by refining the filler (one new refinement for each refinement of the filler)
-- **Intersection**: Refine the operands and add one new refinement for each refinement of the operands Refinement steps are pretty similar to the ones in this paper: [Hybrid Learning of Ontology Classes](https://jens-lehmann.org/files/2007/hybrid_learning.pdf)
+- **Intersection**: Refine the operands and add one new refinement for each refinement of the operands

+  Refinement steps are pretty similar to the ones in this paper: [Hybrid Learning of Ontology Classes](https://jens-lehmann.org/files/2007/hybrid_learning.pdf) (Page 9)

 3. **Algorithm:**

     We start with the **Thing** concept and do one refinement step.
 For carcinogenesis this results in Atom, Bond, Compound, ... .
-    Afterwards we just follow a simple greedy strategy for a set number of steps (3 as default, since it was enough for the given learning problems).
+    Afterwards we just follow a simple greedy strategy for a set number of iterations (3 as default, since it was enough for the given learning problems).

     In the first iteration we go through all the refinements of **Thing** and for each we do a refinement step and only keep the best refinement of the resulting set.
-E.g. we would take Atom do one refinement step and keep the best one, then we would do the same for Bond etc. Afterward, this process continues in the next iteration with the refinements that were found in the first step and so on.
+E.g. we would take Atom and do one refinement step and keep the best one, then we would do the same for Bond etc. Afterward, this process continues in the next iteration with the refinements that were found in the first iteration and so on.

     Best here means which refinement has the highest F1-Score on the train set and the length of a concept is used as a tiebreaker.

 4. **Predict and write the result file:**

-   The remaining test individuals are then classified with the best concept we found during training of our algorithm (whether the concept en tails an individual or not).
+   The remaining test individuals are then classified with the best concept we found during training of our algorithm (whether the concept entails an individual or not).
    We receive the predictions of all the individuals for each learning problem and the prediction results are written in a single turtle [result](result.ttl) file.